We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fatty fish and seafood are among the foods highest in vitamin D, though exact vitamin content may vary depending on the type and source of the food in question.

-Mushrooms are the only completely plant-based source of vitamin D.
+Mushrooms are the only vegetarian source of vitamin D.

 While vitamin D content depends on the type of mushroom, certain varieties — such as wild maitake mushrooms — provide as much as 2,348 IU per 3.5-ounce (100-gram) serving.
 That’s almost 300% of the RDI (